 The cake itself is unbelievably moist, the raisins were plump, and the frosting in between the cake layers make your individual slice even more exciting!

 The amount of cinnamon, nutmeg and cloves is perfect.
 This healthy carrot cake is not bland in any way, but not too spicy either.
 It is just as sweet, just as rich and just as decadent as any bakery’s carrot cake.
 The frosting adds both flavor and presentation too, but it’s not your typical, pastel white cream cheese frosting.

 This frosting has a little secret!
+Can you guess?

 It’s tofu!
 I originally wanted to make a cream cheese frosting but the selection at Whole Foods was particularly small, so I settled for blended tofu.

 Don’t worry, you don’t taste it at all!
 My mother hates tofu and when I told her the frosting’s secret ingredient she was shocked.
 Trust me too, though, I hate tofu as well.